 Instead I took nine.

 Why?
-Why did I triple my dosage that day?
+Why did I triple my dosage that day and become a Sunday drug abuser?

 The idol?
 My congregation.
 I worshiped the people in the pews.
 The seats were packed with high-profile investment bankers, Broadway actresses, university professors, runway models—you name it.